 At first you search and discuss related work in the field.
-Based on that you develop a structure to ensure that safety constraints are adhered and incorporate it into the learning process.
-Such a structure should be easily reconfigureable since we learn and execute frequently changing tasks.
+You will use a structure that ensures that safety constraints are adhered and incorporate it into the learning process.
 The approach would be evaluated with a set of learning problems that include different safety constraints.